Class: Hormonal therapy

 Are there any special precautions patients should be aware of before starting treatment?

-- Patients should inform their physician about all medical conditions.
+- Patients should inform their physician about all medical conditions, including heart problems, liver problems, and a history of adrenal or pituitary problems.

 - Patients should inform their physician of any other medication or supplement they are taking (whether prescription or over-the-counter).